moritzwassmer/APPRAS_e2e_imitation/Evaluation/README.md

 ## Installation

-carla 0.9.10.1 and Windows environment expected
+Carla 0.9.10.1 and Windows environment expected

 1) install `requirements.txt` on a python 3.7.15 environment
 2) install shapely wheel in folder or download it from the following website